ElrieM/CI_MS2_Sudoku-Game/README.md

 ### - [jQuery:](https://jquery.com/) <!-- omit in toc -->

-- jQuery in conjunction with Bootstrap make the navbar, modal, accordion and carousel responsive.
+- jQuery in conjunction with Bootstrap make the navbar and modal responsive.

 ### - [Git:](https://git-scm.com/) <!-- omit in toc -->